theowenyoung/archive-actionsflow/docs/getting-started.md

 For more information about the Actionsflow workflow file, see the [Actionsflow workflow reference](./workflow.md).

-You can explore [Triggers List](https://actionsflow.github.io/docs/triggers/) or [Workflows by Use Case](https://actionsflow.github.io/docs/explore/) to get more inspired.
+You can explore [Triggers List](https://actionsflow.github.io/docs/triggers/) or [Awesome Actionsflow Workflows](https://github.com/actionsflow/awesome-actionsflow/) to get more inspired.

 # 3. Commit and push your updates to Github